 For measure specifications and implementation tools click here.

-Malnutrition is defined as the inadequate intake of nutrients or energy, over time.
-It can have many root causes, including reduced oral intake, increased energy and nutrient needs, malabsorption, and/or social determinants of health.
-A hospitalized patient with malnutrition can place a strain on resources, and negatively affect the quality outcomes, as shown in the figure below.
+Malnutrition is defined as the inadequate intake of nutrients or energy, over time, and can have many root causes.
+A hospitalized patient with malnutrition can place a strain on resources, and negatively affect quality outcomes, as shown in the figure below.

-The GMCS was built following the recommended workflow of evidence-based malnutrition care.
-It also encourages interdisciplinary care discussions and involvement during the implementation phase and the clinical care itself.
+The GMCS follows the recommended workflow of evidence-based malnutrition care and encourages interdisciplinary care discussions and involvement during implementation and clinical care.
 Although the GMCS was developed for the acute care setting, its proven framework can be adapted to any practice area to improve patient outcomes and quality of care.

 - Providing care measured through the GMCS supports hospitals’ strategic plans to address social determinants of health and equity.

-- All four components are often already established to a degree in all acute care facilities.
+- All four components are often already established in acute care facilities.

 - Addresses several clinical areas or quality indicators simultaneously, including: